dwyatte/okscientist/README.md

 okscienctist
 ====
+okscientist was a project for an informatics class that computed similarities between libraries of documents.

-okscientist aims to detect compatibilities between users in terms of reference similarities (think okcupid for scientists).
-As a cursory goal, it visualizes the similarity structure of a library of PDF documents, which seems a bit orthogonal, but...
+The ultimate goal of the project was to infer compatibilities between users in terms of their libraries of PDF documents in order to identify potential collaborators (think okcupid for scientists, hence "okscientist").
+As a cursory goal, it simply visualizes the similarity structure of a library of PDF documents.
+In theory, the code could be adopted to work with the [Mendeley API](http://dev.mendeley.com/) (or any number of similar services).

 Installation
 ----